seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 - ``(NSInteger)groupIndex`` - the index of the group looking for.
 It starts from 0 to (GroupCount-1).

 **Returns:**
-	``NSInteger`` - the number of device
+	``NSInteger`` - the number of speakers

 ----

 getDeviceInfoByGroupIndexAndDeviceIndex()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Returns the DeviceInfo object (pointer) pointed by groupIndex and deviceIndex.
-This API is useful to find a DeviceInfo that will be shown in a TableViewCell.
-For example, to show a speaker information in two section TableView, the groupIndex can correspond to section number, and deviceIndex can correspond to row number.
+Returns the ``DeviceInfo`` object (defined in DeviceInfo.h) pointed by groupIndex and deviceIndex.
+This API is useful to find a ``DeviceInfo`` that will be shown in a TableViewCell.
+For example, to show a speaker information in two section TableView, the groupIndex can correspond to the section number, and deviceIndex can correspond to the row number.

 **Signature:**
 	``- (DeviceInfo *) getDeviceInfoByGroupIndexAndDeviceIndex:(NSInteger) groupIndex deviceIndex:(NSInteger)deviceIndex;``

 **Parameters:**

-- ``(NSInteger)groupIndex`` - The index of the group where the device belongs to.
+- ``(NSInteger)groupIndex`` - The index of the group where the speaker belongs to.
-- ``(NSInteger)deviceIndex`` -  The index of the device in the group.
+- ``(NSInteger)deviceIndex`` -  The index of the speaker in the group.

 **Returns:**
 	``DeviceInfo*`` - the DeviceInfo object